Become Your Own Stock Analyst - Stock Research for Beginners

 Where Should You Start?

-You can and should use many criteria to evaluate your investment before you make it.
-You need to be able to discern whether the stock you're looking into is worth its price.
+Seasoned Wall Street analysts use a range of long-established criteria to research stocks, and you can follow their lead to discern whether the stock you're looking into is worth its price.

-If you’re a complete beginner, the very first step is figuring out which industry you would like to invest in.
+If you’re a complete beginner, the very first step is figuring out the industry you’d like to invest in.
 The next step when researching stocks would be to select one or two publicly traded companies from the same industry, as it is easier to assess and compare when you have a similar set of values to work with.
-The next step would be to select one or two companies within the industry or sector and start the actual stock research there.

-If you were to trail an actual analyst as they look into a company, you'd find them researching all available information, including the company’s core business and past performance.
+If you were to trail a stock market analyst as they look into a company, you'd find them researching all available information, including the company’s core business and past performance.
 They'd learn about the company starting from its financial statements, and they’d also look into its suppliers, competitors, and customers.
-Some would even visit the company to learn its ins and outs and get the complete picture.

-Beginners might not need to follow all these steps, but there is one valuable lesson to take away from the experts - you should perform your research in as much detail as possible.
+Beginners might not need to follow all these steps, but there is one valuable lesson to take away from the experts - you should do stock research in as much detail as possible.
 You likely won't have any issues finding the information you need to do this since a company’s investor relations are not deemed transparent if all the trading-relevant data is not readily available.

-However, it will take a considerable amount of time to go through all the information available, as it is the best way to research stocks: slowly and in detail.
+It will take considerable time to go through a company’s performance, but that is the best way to research stocks: slowly and in detail.

-Now, let's take a more detailed look at how you can structure your research.
+Now, let's take a more detailed look at how to research stocks.

 What Type of Research Can You Use?